 2020 Best Online Colleges Offering Bachelor's in Child Development Degrees

 This list highlights the 25 best value colleges offering online bachelor's degrees in child development.
 A degree from University of Massachusetts - Amherst has an impressive return on investment, with an annual tuition of $11,700 and alumni reporting a mid-career salary of $88,100.
 At #2, Jacksonville State University has the second-highest salary on the list and charges only $12,064 per year for its program.

 2020 Online Colleges Offering Child Development Degrees - Ranking Details

-Degree programs in child development are available at the bachelor's, master's, doctorate, and certificate level.
-The bachelor's program includes courses in brain and behavior, cognitive psychology, human memory, childhood and adolescent development, and human sexuality.
-While some choose to continue on for more schooling, graduates at this level can go on to become child advocates, social workers, teachers, and social services managers.
+Online child development training can take anywhere from one to eight years, depending on the level of education desired.
+Degree programs in child development are available at the bachelor's, master's, doctoral, and certificate level.
+Common courses in these degree programs include brain and behavior, cognitive psychology, human memory, childhood and adolescent development, and human sexuality.
+Graduates at the bachelor's level and higher can go on to become child advocates, social workers, teachers, and social services managers.

 The undergraduate child psychology curriculum contains a broad overview of the major facets of child development.
 Students study the developmental, behavioral, and learning disorders that can affect children at various stages in their lives, and they learn how a child's social or cultural environment affects his or her development.
 In addition to a foundation in psychology, bachelor's degree students also take courses in English, history, math, science, foreign languages, and other humanities areas before narrowing their focus during the last two years of the program.
 Many child psychology programs require students to complete an internship in a setting where they can observe child behavior, such as in a school or day-care setting.